Arts Management and Heritage Studies MA

 This postgraduate degree is designed to equip you to fill a gap in the current market and become a cultural leader of the future.
 We encourage you to build up a portfolio of project work to help with future job applications, and you have opportunities to gain practical work experience.

 As well as the in-depth subject knowledge you will gain, you will improve your skills in research, analysis, communication and critical and cultural awareness.
-You will also benefit from the contacts gained through work with partner organisations and the Centre for Critical Studies in Museums, Galleries and Heritage.
+You will also benefit from the contacts gained through working with partner organisations.

-Graduates from our School have gone onto work as heads of collections, curators and educators in a range of organisations such as local authority museums, national heritage organisations like the National Trust and charitable trusts.
+Graduates from our School now work as heads of collections, curators and educators in organisations such as museums, the National Trust and charitable trusts.
 They have also found success in arts marketing and public relations.

 Others have also continued with their research at PhD level, many of whom work in academia in the UK as well as the US, Hong Kong and Korea.